Nereuxofficial/duckblog/content/posts/esp32-ws2812-dino-light-2/index.md

 If only there was somebody to help me with this...

 %Coolduck says%
-Almost like your code got reset because it was not doing anything useful.
+Almost like your code got reset because it wasn't doing anything useful.
 %coolduck%

 Huh, I guess you're right.